Sharly-Chess/sharly-chess.github.io/docs/running-an-event/managing-pairings.en.md

 - Mark the player as **withdrawn** (which assigns a zero-point bye for all remaining rounds).

 {: .note }
-> ⓘ Depending on tournament settings, you may not be able to assign a half-point bye if the player has already used the maximum allowed, or if the tournament is in its final rounds.
+> :information_source: Depending on tournament settings, you may not be able to assign a half-point bye if the player has already used the maximum allowed, or if the tournament is in its final rounds.

 {: .note }
-> ⓘ Full-point byes are deprecated by FIDE and not available from the pairings interface.
+> :information_source: Full-point byes are deprecated by FIDE and not available from the pairings interface.
 If needed, you can still assign one manually via the **Players** page by viewing the player's tournament _Record_.

 ---